 When Is Ashes of the Empire Being Released?

-The release date for Ashes of the Empire is July, 2026.
-It’ll be followed in November by Homeworlds, but for now we’ll be concentrating on what’s coming up in Ashes of the Empire, which we here at Card Gamer are very excited about!
+The release date for Ashes of the Empire is July 31st, 2026.
+It’ll be followed in October by Homeworlds, then Icons in November, but for now we’ll be concentrating on what’s coming up in Ashes of the Empire, which we here at Card Gamer are very excited about!

 Check out our other Star Wars Unlimited articles, including our guide to set rotation and how to play the popular, multiplayer Twin Suns format of Star Wars Unlimited.